 One thing I noticed first-timers get confused about: what does it mean when GPTZero says “73% AI”?
 Here’s a quick breakdown so you know how to interpret results.

-WriteHuman’s enhanced model claimed 100% human on its own dashboard โ but GPTZero disagreed entirely.
+WriteHuman’s enhanced model claimed 100% human on its own dashboard — but GPTZero disagreed entirely.
 Flagged at 100% AI.
+For a deeper dive, check out our TruthScan review.
+We also cover this in our Originality AI review.

 BypassGPT humanized the full 300 words in about 10 seconds.
 GPTZero’s verdict?
 Still 100% AI.
 The rewrite added filler phrases like “Fuyao” (nonsensical) but didn’t fool the detector.